ballerina-platform/ballerina-lang/docs/style_guide/README.md

 ### Comments (//)

-* If Comment is taking an entire line it should indent accordingly.
+* If Comment is taking an entire line it should indent according to where it is.

 ```ballerina
 // This Comment is in the top level